 I return to Cibber here because Charke's refusal to distinguish between subject and object in this passage from her Narrative recalls Cibber's similar refusal to distinguish between "Witness" and "Orator" in the Dedication to his Apology.
 Like Cibber's, Charke's convoluted sentences dissolve the standard (and often gendered) hierarchy of subject over object, observer over observed.
 Yet like her performances, Charke's language, too, goes above and beyond her father's.
 Referring to but revising her father's gendered language, Charke presents a gender identity that cannot be described as either masculine or feminine-and that cannot even quite be described as Cibberian.
-Instead, as a further example will confirm, it becomes unrecognizable, indescribable-as the gender of the body that writes it becomes a blank.
+Instead, as a further example will confirm, it becomes a blank.